Skip to Content

 You might discover that the cuttings will start growing into the moss and might even attach themselves to the actual pumpkin.

 Once the pumpkin starts to break down, carefully cut off the top.
-Then you can either plant the whole thing (pumpkin piece and all) into a pot that will hold it, or cut it into pieces and plant into smaller pots.
+Then you can either plant the whole thing (pumpkin piece and all) into a pot that will hold it, or cut it into pieces and plant it into smaller pots.

 How big will those tiny succulents grow?